[the true fungi]

 - Ascomycota: morels, cup fungi, flask fungi, most lichens, yeasts, molds

-- The apparent publication for Kingdom Fungi is Moore R. T. (1980).
-Taxonomic proposals for the classification of marine yeasts and other yeast-like fungi including the smuts.
-Botanica Marina 23: 361–373.
+- The apparent publication for Kingdom Fungi is R. T. Moore (1980), Taxonomic proposals for the classification of marine yeasts and other yeast-like fungi including the smuts, Botanica Marina 23: 361–373.
 Hibbett et al. (2018) cite this authority.

 - The classifications on this website for phylum, class, order, and family follow the best sources or publications I can find.
 The higher level classification (in most cases), follow McLaughlin and Spatafora (2014), but is updated with more recent publications.
 For the ascomycetes it follows Lumbsch and Huhndorf (2010), which outlines Phylum down to genus.

 - McLaughlin, D. J. and J. W. Spatafora, Eds.
 2014.
 Systematics and Evolution, Second Edition, The Mycota VII Part A. Springer Verlag. [complete volume PDF at Hibbett Lab Publications.]